 Mitchell Hamline seeks to educate talented, motivated students who will effectively and ethically serve their clients and employers, their local and wider communities, their profession, and their law school.
 To achieve that goal, the law school and its Admissions Committee hold themselves to high standards of judgment, experience, and fairness.

 In making admissions decisions, Mitchell Hamline strives to ensure that:

 - all students offered admission are qualified to meet the challenges of law school and of the profession of law;

 - each applicant gets full, careful, personalized consideration;

 - all relevant information, quantifiable and nonquantifiable, is considered, including undergraduate and graduate school transcripts, Law School Admission Test (LSAT) score(s), career experience and focus, motivation, activities outside of work or school, interpersonal skills, and intellectual and personal breadth and depth; and

-- the entering class complements a diverse student body that includes all major racial and cultural groups, as well as a variety of backgrounds, experiences, and viewpoints.
+- the entering class complements a diverse student body that includes a variety of backgrounds, experiences, and viewpoints.

-Information submitted to us as a part of an application becomes the property of the college.
+Information submitted to us as a part of an application becomes the property of the law school.

 Application Review Process

 Admission decisions are made on a rolling basis.
-Applicants are notified via e-mail and mail of admission decisions.
+Applicants are notified via e-mail and/or mail of admission decisions.
 Applications are available from October 1 – July 15.

 We review and process all applications in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Mitchell Hamline also has taken steps to ensure that campus facilities are accessible to persons with disabilities.